-Border District Republican Calls Immigration Crisis A “Myth”
+Border District Republican Calls Immigration Crisis A ‘Myth’

 Although long vocal about his opposition to the wall as proposed, Hurd’s voice now carries additional weight after joining the influential House Appropriations Committee.
 He is also one of the few Republicans in the House to break with the party and vote in favor of recent spending proposals that would reopen the government without funding the wall.

 While Hurd’s opposition is notable because he is a Republican, his point of view is not at all uncommon among his congressional peers along the border.
-In fact, each House member representing border districts currently oppose the wall.
+In fact, each House member representing border districts currently oppose the wall, as CBS News reported.